|4||Oak Park, Michigan|

 2:01, Sep 30

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Sunnyvale air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Sunnyvale air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Enjoy outdoor activities|

 |Tuesday, Sep 27|